 In this work, we propose a novel personalization framework using Bayesian LoRA.
 Our experimental results demonstrate substantial improvements in recognition accuracy for speech-impaired individuals across different intelligibility levels and languages, while maintaining efficient parameter usage.
 Our experiments revealed several key insights.
-Our dual prior approach to VI LoRA (Table \ref{tab:ErrorBarsModels}) showed particularly strong performance, reducing non-normative speech CER to 20.09\% (compared to 21.33\% for single prior) while maintaining reasonable normative speech performance.
+Our dual prior approach to VI LoRA (Table \ref{tab:ErrorBarsModels} for BF-Sprache and Table \ref{tab:ua_speech_merged_results} for UA-Speech) showed particularly strong performance, reducing non-normative speech CER to 20.09\% (compared to 21.33\% for single prior) while maintaining reasonable normative speech performance.
 This suggests that modeling the bimodal distribution of pre-trained weights significantly improves adaptation capability.
 The cross-lingual results are especially encouraging, with our framework generalizing effectively from English to German despite the latter's phonological complexity.
 Furthermore, the observed trade-off between performance on non-normative and normative speech highlights a key design consideration: systems optimized solely for impaired speech may sacrifice generalization, suggesting that multi-objective training strategies could further improve generalizability.
 While promising, our work has some limitations.
 Our pipeline assumes independent factorization of $q_\phi(A,B)$ by disentangling it as $q_{\phi_A}(A)q_{\phi_B}(B)$.
 While computationally efficient, it may not best capture the interactions between LoRA adapter matrices \citep{zhu2024asymmetry, liu2024dora}.
-Also, educational considerations must be noted, as systems that rely heavily on contextual pattern matching like Whisper may discourage children from learning correct grammar, emphasizing the importance of accurate word-by-word transcription in educational contexts.
-The main limitation of this study however, remains the small speaker pool in the BF-Sprache dataset, due to previous resource and ethical approval constraints.
+The main limitation remains the small speaker pool in the BF-Sprache dataset, due to previous resource and ethical approval constraints.
 With the ethical approval now secured, our immediate future work will focus on expanding this dataset by recruiting a larger, more diverse group of speakers across various conditions and intelligibility levels.

-Our further work will focus on expanding the speaker-base in BF-Sprache over different conditions and intelligibility-levels as well as incorporating VI LoRA in a active learning setting for continuous speaker specific adaption, leveraging its robustness against forgetting of normative speech.
+Our further work will focus on expanding the speaker base in BF-Sprache over different conditions and intelligibility levels as well as incorporating VI LoRA in an active learning setting for continuous speaker-specific adaptation.